Air Defense announced the results of repelling a new Russian attack — online.ua

-During the night of August 30-31, the Russian occupiers carried out an air attack on peaceful cities and villages of Ukraine with 142 Shahed attack UAVs and simulator drones of various types.
-Air defense forces managed to successfully neutralize 126 enemy targets.
+As reported by the Air Force of the Armed Forces of Ukraine, during the night of September 1-2, the Russian invaders carried out an attack with 150 Shahed attack UAVs and simulator drones of various types.
+Thanks to the coordinated work of the air defense forces, 120 enemy targets were neutralized.

 Points of attention

-A new attack by the Russian invaders began around 9:00 p.m. on August 30.
+A new attack by the Russian occupiers began on September 1 at 7:00 PM.

-This time, the drones flew from the following directions: Kursk, Millerovo, Primorsko-Akhtarsk — Russian Federation, Chauda — TOT of Crimea.
+This time, the strike drones flew from the following directions: Kursk, Bryansk, Millerovo, Primorsko-Akhtarsk — Russian Federation, Chauda — TOT of Crimea.

-The Air Force of the Armed Forces of Ukraine officially confirmed that 16 attack UAVs were hit at 10 locations, and downed UAVs (fragments) fell at 6 locations.
+The Air Force of the Armed Forces of Ukraine officially confirmed that 30 attack UAVs were hit at 9 locations, as well as the fall of downed ones (fragments) at 5 locations.

 More on the topic